Someone watching?

 by StrongHearts Native Helpline

 I was pregnant with our first child when I drove him to the doctor’s office.
 He said that he broke his ankle when he jumped down from the back of his truck and rolled his foot.
 I was concerned about him, and our future because he had just completed training to become a corrections officer.
 We both worried this accident could jeopardize his career in corrections.
 The nurse came in and examined his ankle.
 She explained that the break likely occurred when the other man in the altercation kicked him.
-Tears rushing to my eyes, the nurse looked at me and said, “Don’t worry, he’s going to be fine.”
+Tears rushed to my eyes, the nurse looked at me and said, “Don’t worry, he’s going to be fine.”

 My tears were not for his well-being and he knew it.
 They were for the instant betrayal I felt when I realized he had lied to me.
 Little did I know the extent to which his lies would permeate every aspect of our lives.
-I was the frog in the frying pan analogy.
-When the heat is turned up slowly, the frog never realizes what's happening.
-Much in the same way, he would affectionately tease me and call me names - so much so that I got used to it.
-My eldest sister once told me that she didn’t like how he belittled me.
-I assured her that he was teasing.

 What is Gaslighting?